How to Watch 'The Iron Claw' Starring Zac Efron and Jeremy Allen White

 You don't need to be a fan of professional wrestling to be captivated by the heartbreaking story of the real-life Von Erich brothers and their rise to fame during the ’80s.

-Based on the wrenching true story of the Von Erich family, Sean Durkin’s A24 wrestling drama The Iron Claw is finally coming to streaming.
-Starring Emmy-winning actors Jeremy Allen White and Zac Efron, the critically acclaimed movie, which has only been available to buy or rent online since its premiere in theaters, will be streaming exclusively on Max on May 10.
+Based on the wrenching true story of the Von Erich family, Sean Durkin’s A24 wrestling drama The Iron Claw is finally streaming.
+Starring Emmy-winning actors Jeremy Allen White and Zac Efron, the critically acclaimed movie, which has only been available to buy or rent online since its premiere in theaters, is now available to watch on Max.

 The Iron Claw